transentis/bptk_py/README.md

 Now you are ready to play around with the APIs!

 ## Plotting API
 After initializing BPTK_Py, let us dive into the plotting API, the heart of the simulation framework.
+An API exposes certain functionalities - "methods" or "functions" - for use by the actual application user.
-For interactive examples, you may always refer to the example notebook.
-The main method for plotting and simulating is the ``plot_scenarios`` method.
+BPTK_Py aims at making simulation and result plotting as simple as possible.
+This is why there is only one function that is doing everything for you: the ``plot_scenarios`` method.

 You may use it to generate plots from your simulation models almost instantly.
-You can control all major settings for
+You can control all major settings for the simulation and the later plot layout:
 ```
 bptk.plot_scenarios(
     scenarios,